CSCI210Mines/project2/README.md

 git config --global user.name "Tolga Can"
 ```

 Create a private repository for this project under your own user name.
 For example, I created a private repo named **csci210_project2** and my github username is tolgacan.
 A private repo can be created from the GitHub web site by going to your repositories after clicking on your profile picture (e.g., https://github.com/tolgacan?tab=repositories) and clicking on the "New" button in the top right corner.
-After that, you can a command sequence similar to the one below to clone the starter repo and copy it to your private repo to work with.
+After that, you can enter a command sequence similar to the one below to clone the starter repo and copy it to your private repo to work with.
 The **project2** repo under the organization **CSCI210Mines** is the public repository that contains the starter code.

 ```
 git clone git@github.com:CSCI210Mines/project2.git